verrochi92/axolotl/README.md

 designed with the community in mind, it can be used in other applications with similar needs.
 For more information, see our repo [here](https://github.com/verrochi92/OSDMeasure).

+## OSDGrid
+OSDGrid is our open-source plugin for OpenSeadragon that allows to add grid,rotate and resize the grid for any OpenSeadragon-compatible image, including the high-resolution DeepZoom format used for the Axolotl scans.This plugin was designed with the community in mind, it can be used in other applications with similar needs.
+For more information, see our repo [here](https://github.com/VidhyaSree-N/OSDGrid).

 ## Usage
 From the index, you can select from a set of Axolotl scans.
 Once the image is loaded, you can start measuring right away by double-clicking.
 Each time you double-click marks